 Image courtesy of Kheyti

 Kheyti designs low-cost technologies that help farmers in India increase their yields, predictability of produce, and overall income.
-Kheyti’s team and partners provide end-to-end support for small farmers, working with them on-site and virtually to implement their technologies while offering access to flexible financing and connections to retail buyers.
+Kheyti’s team and partners provide end-to-end support for smallholder farmers, working with them on-site and virtually to implement their technologies while offering access to flexible financing and connections to retail buyers.

 Kheyti’s modular, affordable “Greenhouse-in-a-Box” uses 90% less water and grows seven times more food than conventional methods.
 Its design process places the needs and desires of farmers at the center, ensuring that solutions work for them and are responsive to their everyday challenges and long-term goals.